Frequently Asked Questions

 President DeGioia will continue to support and advocate for federal efforts in support of the DACA initiative, the Bar Removal of Individuals who Dream and Grow our Economy (BRIDGE) Act, and the DREAM Act, federal legislation that would lead to a permanent path to legal permanent residency for undocumented students.

-Georgetown created a website devoted to providing information about resources and guidance to undocumented students and prospective students.
+Please visit the Georgetown Undocumented Student website, which is devoted to providing information about resources and guidance to undocumented students and prospective students.